iiasa/rime/README.md

 ![](notebooks/images/time_step.png)

+### Vectorize

+Vectorization uses `rimeX.emulator.recombine_gmt_vectorized`.
+This is a different method from the default `rimeX.emulator.recombine_gmt_ensembe` .
+It first packs the impact records in a table form by resampling them, and then uses `RegularGridInterpolator` to combine with GMT, thus bypassing the need for preliminary interpolation.
+Here a matrix of samples is returned, instead of quantiles, thus allowing probabilistic uses.
+Note for some applications the result may need to be reshuffled, because the sample number is correlated to the impact, by construction.
+I checked that with 1000 samples it is faster than first interpolating the records and then calling `recombine_gmt_ensemble`, and also smoother.

+Probably in the future the vectorized form will be used as default when interpolation is required.

 ### Python API

 The python API is currently unstable and will be documented in the future.

 For now, the inner working consists in a set of functions to transform a list of records.
 By records, I mean dictionaries as the result of `pandas.DataFrame.to_dict('records')`, where each dict record corresponds to a row in a long pandas DataFrame.
 There are functions to interpolate the records w.r.t warming levels or years, average across scenarios, etc. These functions can be found in the `rimeX.records` module.
-The emulator itself, to combine GSAT and impact data, is present in the `rimeX.emulator` module (`rime-run-timeseries` relies on `recombine_gmt_ensemble`, whereas `rime-run-table` relies on `recombine_gmt_table`).
+The emulator itself, to combine GSAT and impact data, is present in the `rimeX.emulator` module (`rime-run-timeseries` relies on `recombine_gmt_ensemble` or `recombine_gmt_vectorized`, whereas `rime-run-table` relies on `recombine_gmt_table`).

+Note the scripts are located in `rimeX.scripts` and can also be run in the notebook via module import for easier debugging (note the `--` separator to pass arguments to the module's `main()`, and not to `%run`):
+- `rime-run-timeseries` as `%run -m rimeX.scripts.timeseries --`
+- `rime-run-table` as `%run -m rimeX.scripts.table --`

 Check out [the TODO internal classes](#internal-classes) section for an insight where it might be going.